 STUDENT RESPONSIBILITIES: Students must pass the laboratory (reports + exam) portion to receive a passing grade in this course.
-A "repeat" final exam is not available in this course.
 Electronic distribution of assignments occurs on a roughly weekly basis.
 Complete solutions will be available a short while later.
 An online quiz will be conducted most weeks.